 The six missing crew members were officially declared dead on March 16, 1943.
 Bender was officially declared dead on July 16, 1943.
 All are memorialized on the tablets of the mission at Manila American Cemetery.

-Eberly is buried in a group burial at Arlington National Cemetery at section 60 plots 7814-7821.
-Eberly also has a memorial marker at Mountain View Cemetery in Oregon City, OR at section J, block 1, lot 1, grave E.
+Eberly went went Missing In Action (MIA) on September 15, 1943 piloting B-17F "Listen Here Tojo!"
+41-24552.
+He earned the Legion of Merit, Air Medal, Purple Heart with Oak Leaf Cluster, postumously.
+After his remains were recovered he was burial at Arlington National Cemetery in a group burial at section 60 plots 7814-7821.
+He also has a memorial marker at Mountain View Cemetery in Oregon City, OR at section J, block 1, lot 1, grave E.

 Arthur McMullan, Jr (son of pilot) adds:

 of 1942, less than four months before his plane ran out of gas.
 I remember him telling me that he always felt that he had a